andyangtw/pcar/README.md

 $ roslaunch loco rviz.launch
 ```

-## If you want to test navigation on your tx1, please follow steps ##
+## If you want to test any two points(a point is initial pose another is goal pose) loop navigation in pega 5F map on your tx1, please follow steps ##
 **On TX1 setting commmand**
 ```
 $ roscore